asantibanez/livewire-charts/README.md

 | withOnPointClickEvent(string $eventName) | Event Name that will be fired when a point of the chart is clicked |
 | setXAxisVisible(boolean $visible) | Shows/hides xAxis labels |
 | setYAxisVisible(boolean $visible) | Shows/hides yAxis labels |

+## Advanced Usage - Integrating Scripts

+The directive `@livewireChartsScripts` adds a `script` tag that includes `public/vendor/livewire-charts/app.js`.
+If you want to include this script in your build system, you can export the package scripts with `php artisan vendor:publish` and selecting `livewire-charts:scripts`.
+This will export `js/vendor/livewire-charts` inside your resources folder.
+You can then adjust imports as you see fit in your project.

+>Note: You must remove @livewireChartsScripts directive so it doesn't clash with the scripts in your build system.

 ## Troubleshooting